-What you need to know? – Its Mandatory
+What do you need to know? – It’s Mandatory.

 Connecticut has a history of supporting employee rights and recently expanded state requirements for preventing sexual harassment in the workplace.
 As of January 1, 2021, Connecticut employers must provide anti-sexual harassment training to employees and managers under Public Act No. 19-16, also referred to as the “Time’s Up Act.”

 - Managers and non-managerial employees must receive at least two hours of sexual harassment prevention training

 - Employers must provide training to current employees by January 1, 2021

 - New employees hired after October 1, 2019, must be trained within six months of hire